Skip to main content

 • A translocation involving chromosomes 14 and 16

 These 3 specific chromosome changes are considered high risk.
-Most other chromosome abnormalities are considered standard risk or not high risk.
+Other chromosome abnormalities are considered standard risk or not high risk.

-Other factors can also be important in helping to determine a person's prognosis (outlook), although it's important to keep in mind that each person is different.
+Other factors can also play a role in determining a person's prognosis (outlook) with multiple myeloma.
+But it's important to keep in mind that each person is different.

 Kidney function